 By joining forces with the University of Florida, 156 riders rolled across the start line of the inaugural Pink Pumpkin Pedal-Off in October of 2012!
 Wearing personalized pink ribbons, a hold-over from the very first "Pink Ribbon Ride", riders honored loved ones affected by breast cancer and helped remind others in the community that the battle with breast cancer is not yet won.

 Please join the fight to eradicate treatment-resistant breast cancers by joining in this year's Pedal-Off or by donating to this important local research.

-Thank you to those who have helped us raise over $100,000 in cash and in-kind donations in support of this critical research.
+Thank you to those who have helped us donate more than $100,000 in support of this critical research.

 “The Two Barbs”